Current Members

 James O'Brien

 James was born in Dublin in 2001.
 He graduated from Trinity College Dublin with an honours Bachelor Degree in Chemical Sciences, Medicinal Chemistry (Moderatorship).
-In his 3rd year he undertook an RSC-funded internship in the Trujillo research group investigating the effect of Non-covalent interactions (halogen) on organocatalysis.
-This sparked his interest in computational chemistry and he is now undergoing his PhD under the supervision of Dr. Cristina Trujillo focused on the effect of Non-covalent interactions (chalcogen/pnictogen) on organocatalysis in University of Manchester.
+In his 3rd year he undertook an RSC-funded internship in the Trujillo research group investigating halogen-bond-based organocatalysis.
+This sparked his interest in computational chemistry and he is now undergoing his PhD under the supervision of Dr. Cristina Trujillo focused on chalcogen-bond-based organocatalysis in University of Manchester.